Ian Williams is the author of Reproduction (Random House, 2019).

 His poetry collection, Personals, was shortlisted for the Griffin Poetry Prize and the Robert Kroetsch Poetry Book Award.
 His short story collection, Not Anyone’s Anything, won the Danuta Gleed Literary Award for the best first collection of short fiction in Canada.
 His first book, You Know Who You Are, was a finalist for the ReLit Poetry Prize.
 CBC named him as one of ten Canadian writers to watch.
 In 2018, he became a trustee for the Griffin Poetry Prize.

-Williams completed his Ph.D. in English at the University of Toronto and is currently an assistant professor of poetry in the Creative Writing program at the University of British Columbia.
+Williams holds a Ph.D. in English at the University of Toronto and is currently an assistant professor of poetry in the Creative Writing program at the University of British Columbia.
 He was the 2014-2015 Canadian Writer-in-Residence for the University of Calgary’s Distinguished Writers Program.
 He has held fellowships or residencies from the Banff Center, Vermont Studio Center, Cave Canem, Kimmel Harding Nelson Center for the Arts, and Palazzo Rinaldi in Italy.
 He was also a scholar at the National Humanities Center Summer Institute for Literary Study.
-His writing has appeared in several North American journals and anthologies.

 This is the progress of his preoccupations:

 You Know Who You Are→Not Anyone’s Anything→Personals→Reproduction